uselagoon/lagoon-cli/docs/commands/lagoon_list_organization-projects.md

 ### Options

 ```
   -h, --help                       help for organization-projects
-  -O, --organization string   Name of the organization to list associated projects for
+  -O, --organization-name string   Name of the organization to list associated projects for
 ```

 ### Options inherited from parent commands